openssl/openssl/doc/designs/ddd/REPORT.md

 - A change to how the `POLLIN`/`POLLOUT`/`POLLERR` flags to pass to poll(2) need to be determined.

-  Note that this is a subtantially smaller list of changes than for ddd-02-conn-nonblocking.
+  Note that this is a substantially smaller list of changes than for ddd-02-conn-nonblocking.

 ### Actual changes